DominiqueFuchs/ansible-grafana-compose/README.md

 - provide an own password for the grafana_admin
 - disable test (staging) mode for Let's Encrypt and provide a valid contact email
 - install the systemd service and ensure it is enabled and immediately started
+- define a receiver for alertmanager and set it as default receiver - the example below configures a Telegram bot/channel

 Which gives: